sinbad/SUDS/docs/SetLines.md

 ### Text

-Underlying type: FText

-This is for text you expect to display to the player.
+This is for text (FText) you expect to display to the player.
 ```yaml
 [set SomeText "Hello world"]
 ```